Recreation and Aquatic Facility (RAF)

-An assessment undertaken in 2015 indicated that a conventional swimming pool, while publicly supported, would require substantial ongoing financial subsidy to meet operational costs.
-The opportunity to integrate a number of sporting and recreation facilities into a single integrated venue will provide economies of scale in services provision, capital cost and ongoing operational costs.
+Conventional swimming pools require substantial ongoing financial subsidy to meet operational costs.
+The integration of a number of sporting and recreation facilities into a single integrated venue would provide economies of scale in services provision, capital cost and ongoing operational costs.

 For the project to progress, funding partners need to be identified.
 Federal financial support will also be sought in the lead up to the upcoming elections and additional partnership opportunities will be investigated.
 A range of key stakeholders will be engaged to determine the level of support to ensure that the RAF will be a financially sustainable consideration both now and into the future.

 The potential for this project to proceed will be based on a number of factors including (but not limited to):

 - The attraction of appropriate levels of funding from Government and the commercial sector